Find All Your Scuba Gear In One Place!

 If you are in the market for Scuba Gear, look no further!
-Not only does Divers-Supply.com bring you the best in scuba diving equipment, but we give great tips for the first time or experienced buyers.
-So, whether you are trying to decide which Sealife camera to buy or pick just the right scuba watch, Divers-Supply.com is here to help, if you have any questions, please don't hesitate to call us at 1-800-999-DIVE.
+Not only does Divers-Supply.com bring you the best in scuba diving equipment, but we also give great tips for first-time or experienced buyers.
+So, whether you are trying to decide which Sealife camera to buy or pick just the right scuba watch, the Divers Supply community is here to help.
+If you have any questions, please don't hesitate to call us at 1-800-999-DIVE.

 Scuba Gear Lets You Adapt to the Underwater World

-Scuba Diving - It’s an underwater diving activity that allows you to unveil the mystery surrounding the ocean.
-The diver uses Self-Contained Underwater Breathing Apparatus (Scuba) to breathe below the water’s surface.
+Scuba diving is an underwater diving adventure that allows you to unveil the mystery dive sites surrounding the ocean.
+A master scuba diver uses a Self-Contained Underwater Breathing Apparatus (Scuba) to breathe below the water’s surface.

-Scuba diving equipment makes it possible for you to explore comfortably underwater for extended periods of time.
-That is, a mask doesn't see you but allows you to see underwater.
+Scuba diving equipment makes it possible for you to explore comfortably underwater for extended periods of time, but this takes some practice.
+That is, a mask doesn't see for you but allows you to see underwater.
 A diving regulator doesn't breathe for you but allows you to breathe underwater.
 A wetsuit doesn't make heat but allows a body to more effectively retain its own heat.

 You can dive almost anywhere there's water.
 The gear you use will vary somewhat depending upon your diving environment, as well as your preferences.
-There are four general categories for dive equipment, but some gear fits in all the categories, for example, the mask you use for tropical diving is probably for temperate or cold water diving, too.
+There are four general categories for dive equipment, but some gear fits into all the categories.
+For example, the mask you use for tropical coral diving is probably for temperate or cold water diving, too.

-Scuba Gear- A breathing apparatus set used for underwater diving purposes.
-It is the main part of the diving equipment which provides divers breathing gas at the ambient pressure.
+A breathing apparatus set used for underwater diving purposes.
+It is the main part of the diving equipment that provides divers with breathing gas at the ambient pressure.
 Besides breathing, a scuba gear unit allows you to descend, ascend, hover, or float at will.

-A scuba gear includes a regulator, buoyancy control device, tank, harness, and other instruments necessary for diving.
+Scuba gear includes an enriched air nitrox regulator, buoyancy control device, tank, harness, and other instruments necessary for diving.
 Learn even more about Scuba Gear in our blog.

-Dive Gear- A personal or support equipment that recreational scuba divers and professional divers carry for underwater diving.
-Mostly used when operating in a saturation mode.
+A personal or support equipment that recreational scuba divers and professional divers carry for underwater diving.
+Mostly used when operating in saturation mode.
 They make your diving safer, easier, and more comfortable.

-Dive Computer- Scuba Computer (unlike the dive table, the scuba computer automatically calculates your nitrogen intake so you can better plan your decompression times).
+Unlike the dive table, the scuba computer automatically calculates your nitrogen intake so you can better plan your decompression times.
 It is highly recommended for your comfort and safety while diving.

 A dive computer price starts from $250 and can run up to over thousands based on the software technology and the brand.